 Since the Incase platform was designed around the avid Apple product user, this is a very friendly bag for all of your tech storage needs.
 There is a decent size zippered pocket on the outer pack.
 This pocket has a nice organization system in place for an iPad or tablet and also a few pockets for pens and other loose knick-knacks.
 There is plenty of room for gear, such as a jacket and a change of clothes.
 A great option for tech-users seeking a good laptop backpack option.

 With lots of pockets for keeping things organized and accessible in a pinch, the one complaint most of us have is the mesh inner pockets.
 The mesh in the main compartment can get hung up on the corners of paper and books when trying to take things out.
 The zippers also seem to have a few hang-ups with proper use and the plastic pull tabs are not as easy to use as webbing pull tabs.
 This arrangement is an all in all fine design; however, for the price, Incase could have put in a little more effort into installing a better zipper system.

 This pack is not water-resistant.
 It became almost fully saturated within seconds of a simulated downpour.
 It leaked, especially in areas where the zippers met the backpack.

 Like many other packs in the review, the City has a sleek look and clean lines.
 Not having a sternum strap made this pack seem much more suited to office and city living that many of our tech-users and city slickers appreciate.

-At $130, the Incase is expensive.
+The City is expensive.
 We don't think the product properly reflects the price, given its lower overall score.

 This contender isn't a very high scorer, but it does the trick as a decent laptop backpack.
 Unfortunately, it's expensive, and the water-resistant is very poor.
 We like its organizational capacity and ability to accommodate a laptop that is 17-inches in size.